shriyawalia/Weather-Pipeline/README.md

 6. Upon successful execution, the script will:
    - Load data from the SeattleWeather table.
    - Process the data and calculate monthly average temperatures.
-   - Save the results into a new table called "MonthlyAvgTemperature".
+   - Save the results into a new table called `MonthlyAvgTemperature`.

 ## Example :